moby/moby/docs/sources/userguide/usingdocker.md

 In this case we've looked up what port is mapped externally to port 5000 inside the container.

-## Viewing the Web Application's Logs
+## Viewing the web application's logs

 Let's also find out a bit more about what's happening with our application and use another of the commands we've learnt, `docker logs`.